andris6/iusearchbtw-macropad/README.md

   <img width="640" height="135" alt="I use Arch by the way - macropad" src="https://github.com/user-attachments/assets/43a89c63-13f1-42a5-9d89-2976fd1b6d61" />
 </div>

-# I use Arch btw - Hackpad
+# I use Arch btw - Macropad
 A hotkey macropad for typing 'I use Arch btw'.
 **A Blueprint Hackpad project.
 Learn more at [blueprint.hackclub.com/projects/4516](https://blueprint.hackclub.com/projects/4516).**